teena496/teena496/README.md

 ## 🌱 Currently Exploring

-1. Full Stack Development: Expanding my expertise in backend development with C# and .NET Core frameworks while mastering design patterns for building scalable and maintainable applications.
-2. Data Analysis: Learning data analysis techniques and tools, including Python and libraries like Pandas, NumPy, and yFinance, along with SQLite for database management.
-3. Data Visualization: Exploring advanced Excel and IBM Cognos to create insightful visualizations and reports.
+1. Full Stack Development: Advancing my skills in building scalable web applications using Angular (signals-based state), C#/.NET Core 9, PostgreSQL, and Azure services.
+Currently applying these in a volunteer project with an emphasis on Clean Architecture.
+2. Clean Architecture: Writing modular, testable, and maintainable code by applying principles like separation of concerns, dependency inversion, and domain-driven design.
+3. Developer Productivity: Exploring tools and workflows that streamline development, including:
+ - GitHub Copilot for intelligent code suggestions,
+ - OpenAPI Generator for auto-generating strongly typed Angular and .NET clients from Swagger specs,
+ - EF Core Migrations for efficient database schema management and versioning.
-4. Data Structures and Algorithms: Strengthening problem-solving skills by refining my understanding of data structures and algorithms to write efficient, optimized code.
+4. Data Structures and Algorithms: Practicing DSA regularly to reinforce problem-solving and code optimization skills.
-5. Professional Growth: Continuously seeking learning opportunities through courses, workshops, and networking with industry peers to stay ahead in the tech landscape.
+5. Professional Growth: Staying up to date through hands-on projects, technical communities, and continuous learning opportunities.

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀

 <!--
 **teena496/teena496** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.